Platonic solid: Regular tessellations

 The three regular tessellations of the plane are closely related to the Platonic solids.
 Indeed, one can view the Platonic solids as regular tessellations of the sphere.
 This is done by projecting each solid onto a concentric sphere.
 The faces project onto regular spherical polygons which exactly cover the sphere.
 Spherical tilings provide two infinite additional sets of regular tilings, the hosohedra, {2,n} with 2 vertices at the poles, and lune faces, and the dual dihedra, {n,2} with 2 hemispherical faces and regularly spaced vertices on the equator.
 Such tesselations would be degenerate in true 3D space as polyhedra.

-One can show that every regular tessellation of the sphere is characterized by a pair of integers {p, q} with 1/p + 1/q > 1/2.
+Every regular tessellation of the sphere is characterized by a pair of integers {p, q} with 1/p + 1/q > 1/2.
 Likewise, a regular tessellation of the plane is characterized by the condition 1/p + 1/q = 1/2.
 There are three possibilities:

 In a similar manner, one can consider regular tessellations of the hyperbolic plane.
 These are characterized by the condition 1/p + 1/q < 1/2.
 There is an infinite family of such tessellations.